The Clinical Impact of Central Line Catheter Occlusions

 One important cause of catheter occlusion is blood reflux,1 or when blood backs up into the catheter.

-Blood reflux can lead to an intraluminal thrombus, which may result in an ability to infuse IV fluids/medications.
+Blood reflux can lead to an intraluminal thrombus, which may result in an inability to infuse IV fluids/medications.

 An occluded catheter may lead to an inability to withdraw blood.